South African Gin & Distilleries in South Africa

 Get to know some of South Africa's finest gin creators and distillers in our 'Meet the Maker' interviews.
 Find out how they created and launched their gin, how it's made, what botanicals are used, what you can experience if you visit their distilleries, how best to serve their gins and what they have planned for the future:

-We caught up with Matt Beech, the Stellenbosch-based distiller of Autograph Gin and Distillery Road Gin, to find out more about the South African gin industry, how it has evolved in recent years and where it could be going next:
+We caught up with Matthew Beech, the Cape Town-based founder Cape Craft Lab, to find out more about the South African gin industry, how it has evolved in recent years and where it could be going next:

 What is the history of gin in South Africa?